KevinKra/Notes/certifications/aws/developer/resource2.md

 DynamoDB doesn't require that you use indexes, but they give your applications more flexibility when querying your data.

+When you create a secondary index, DynamoDB actually creates a _new table_ that is sorted with your partition key and the new sort key, serving as the composite/primary key for the table.

+Secondary Indexes are created at table creation time.
+You cannot create a secondary index after the table has been created.

-#### **DynamoDB supports two kinds of indexes:**
+#### DynamoDB supports two kinds of indexes:

 - **Global secondary index** – An index with a partition key and sort key that can be different from those on the table.
 - **Local secondary index** – An index that has the same partition key as the table, but a different sort key.

 Each table in DynamoDB has a quota of **20 global secondary indexes (default quota) and 5 local secondary indexes.**

 In the example `Music` table shown previously, you can query data items by `Artist` (partition key) or by `Artist` and `SongTitle` (partition key and sort key).
-What if you also wanted to query the data by Genre and `AlbumTitle`?
+What if you also wanted to query the data by `Genre` and `AlbumTitle`?
 To do this, you could create an index on `Genre` and `AlbumTitle`, and then query the index in much the same way as you'd query the `Music` table.

 - Every index belongs to a table, which is called the _base table_ for the index.
-In the preceding example, Music is the base table for the GenreAlbumTitle index.
+In the preceding example, `Music` is the base table for the GenreAlbumTitle index.

 - DynamoDB maintains indexes automatically.
 When you add, update, or delete an item in the base table, DynamoDB adds, updates, or deletes the corresponding item in any indexes that belong to that table.